Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Economics.md

 The essential question here thus becomes where to direct it?
 Any response at this point is a values assertion but for the purposes of our inquiry let's articulate an asiprational north star of regeneration and bound this to a domain of processes that harmonise people with place.
 Such abstract processes when turned into protocols might be considered regenerative financial instruments.
 The question is how to represent and evaluate them?

 ## Market Hypothesis
-Before designing a such a tool, let's first articulate some working assumptions about market  in order to progressivly approximate a set of constraints.
+Before designing a such a tool, let's first articulate some working assumptions about the market to approximate a set of enabling constraints.
 Here are the major market participants and then examine the forces which move them.

 #### Institutional Participants
 > - Alpha investors; risk-on.
 Seeks return on investment.
 Quantifiers.